 If you are making a purchase and the business you are purchasing from is registered for GST then there will be a GST amount on the tax invoice they provide.
 This amount is known as the GST Paid and it can be claimed back as a GST credit at the end of the reporting period.
 It is important that you carefully check all receipts before entering them into your accounting software, as some items will be GST-free.

 Once registered you will be responsible for collecting, calculating and passing on the right amount of GST to the ATO through a Business Activity Statement (BAS).

-A BAS will include the total GST collected from all your sales, which is money owed to the ATO.
-As well as the total GST you paid on all your purchases, which is money you can claim back from the ATO.
-The difference will determine whether your BAS will have a refund or an amount to pay.
+A BAS will include the total GST Collected from all your Sales, which is money Owed to the ATO.
+As well as the total GST Paid on all your Purchases, which is money you can claim back from the ATO.

 Paying GST on a ‘Cash Basis’ is the most common method used by small businesses.
 This allows you to only account for the GST that you have paid or received.
 So if you still haven’t received a payment for an old invoice, you don’t have to pay the GST until the reporting period you receive the payment.

-Always remember if your lodging a BAS yourself that the due dates are 28 days after quarter end, except for December which gives you an extra month.
-There are penalties for failing to meet these deadlines so be sure to lodge on time!
+Always remember if your lodging a BAS yourself that the Due Dates are 28 Days after quarter end, except for December which gives you an extra month.

-We are experts in GST and can help you with ll your GST concerns so be sure to give us a call if you have any questions!
+We are Experts in GST and can help you with ll your GST concerns.
+We can Lodge your BAS if you require and can teach you all the necessary skills to have you coding your transactions GST with confidence.
+So be sure to give us a call if you have any questions!